 Meetings.
-Governors at Barnburgh are constantly reflecting on their practice and in 2016 we made the strategic decision to move away from the normal multi-layered committee structures, to a singular board meeting structure with a specific focus, this being Curriculum or Resources and Finance.
-This enables us to react quickly and effectively to current priorities.
+Governors at Barnburgh are constantly reflecting on their practice and in 2016 we made the strategic decision to move away from the normal multi-layered committee structures, to a singular board meeting structure with a specific focus, This enables us to react quickly and effectively to current priorities.
+In November 2020 we re-evaluated our committee structure and priorities and agreed a sub Committee for Finance would meet and report to the full board.
 Attendance at meetings is monitored and reported (See Governor meeting attendance report).
 Formal clerked meetings take place termly:

-Autumn 1 Annual General Meeting, 1 Board Meeting with Rest focus, 2 Board meetings Cast Focus
+Autumn 1 Annual General Meeting, 1 Finance meeting, 1 Board meeting Cast Focus

 This has proven to be more effective in meeting the needs of the school.
 In addition, we have a small number of statutory committees.